gitblit/fathom/fathom-site/docs/maven.md

 ### Parameters Flag

-Fathom depends on Java 8.
-For most things, this dependency is quite clear.
-In other ways it can be subtle as some Fathom modules depend on the `-parameters` flag of the Java 8 javac compiler.
+Some Fathom modules may depend on the `-parameters` flag of the Java 8 javac compiler.
 This flag embeds the names of method parameters in the generated *.class* files.

-By default Java 8 does not compile with this flag set so you must specify compiler arguments for Maven.
+By default Java 8 does not compile with this flag set so you must specify javac compiler arguments for Maven and your IDE.

 ```xml
 <build>